smyhk/nwbrewmeisters/README.md

 NW Brewmeisters is a community site for craft beer and brewing enthusiasts.

-Content includes articles covering various topics related to craft beer and brewing, as well as related video productions.
+- Content includes articles covering various topics related to craft beer and brewing, as well as video productions featuring a beer tasting and any other.

+- Users may submit beer brewing recipes to share with community.

+- The site also includes a monthly event calendar of regional beer happenings.

+- Users may comment on posted articles, as well as rate and comment on user-submitted brewing recipes.